mpsonntag/snippets/notes/projects/bc_poster_gallery/setup.md

 - run the `tojson.py` script
 - with the output run the `mkuploadcodes.py` script
 - move the resulting json file to file `posters.json` the uploader config directory on the server.
 Restart should not be necessary, but it does not hurt to test.

+- prepare a sheet that contains all posters, invited and contributed talks; add the upload_key if applicable

+- update `mkgalleries.py`:
+  - URLs, repos
+  - topics
+  - session times
+  - item types
+  - index_text
+  - withdrawn